-On November 19, 2009, Our Daily Bread celebrated 25 years of serving the Fairfax County area.
+In 2014, Our Daily Bread celebrated 30 years of providing help and hope to struggling residents of the Fairfax County area.

 As circumstances in Fairfax County changed, the soup kitchen closed and gave way to volunteers making and delivering sandwiches to homeless families living in motels along Route 50 in Fairfax.
 Then, because delivered groceries offered more variety and independence, Our Daily Bread began delivering supplemental groceries each week.